Skip to main content

 Each grantee must be in compliance with state and federal rules and in good standing with the Victim Services Support Program (VSS) requirements and procedures to receive funding in the second and third years of the cycle.
 The amount available to designated programs in the second and third year of the cycle will be based on the State and Federal funds available.

-For more information on CVAD Contracts with subrecipients, please see Chapter II.
-Post-Award Requirements, CVAD Contracts.
+For more information on contracts with subrecipients, please see Chapter II.
+Post-Award Requirements.

 Non-Supplanting